 The ufsdump command copies a file system that is on a hard disk to a tape.
 For more information about dump levels and schedules, see the System Administration Guide.
-Volume I.

 Note - All files must be part of one file system or one partition.
-If you want to copy files from different file systems or partitions, use the ufsdump command or the tar command.
+If you want to copy files from different file systems or partitions, use the ufsdump command with the n option (no rewind); this allows you to use the same tape again.